nanome-ai/nanome-macros/Documentation/README.md

 Macro can be shared simply by copy/pasting the ".lua" file on different machines.

-You can store the macros in one of the following supported folder (configurable in the config-file):
+You can store the macros in one of the following supported folders (configurable in the config-file):

 ```
 C://Users/{{USERNAME}}/Desktop/